simuse/JS-snips/README.md

 #JS-snips

-A collection of vanilla-Javascript utility functions, no dependencies.
+A collection of Javascript utility functions, no dependencies.
 Functions were collected accross the web or created by myself.

 ##Table of contents